 The Dome of the Rock is striking in the simplicity of its design.
 The ornate vegetal and calligraphic patterns that adorn the walls are cleanly color-blocked at the second-story, and the striking gold dome is visible for miles.
 The story of the gilded dome is itself a parable, recounted by the Muslim scholar al-Wasiti:

 Abd al-Malik then appointed Raja’ ibn Hayweh and Yazid ibn Salam to supervise the construction (of the Dome) and ordered them to spend generously on its construction.
 He then returned to Damascus.
 When the two men satisfactorily completed the house, they wrote to Abd al-Malik to inform him that they had completed the construction of the dome and al-Masjid al-Aqsa.
 They said to him “There is nothing in the building that leaves room for criticism.”
 They wrote him that a hundred thousand dinars was left from the budget he allocated.
 He offered the money to them as a reward, but they declined, indicating that they had already been generously compensated.
 Abd al-Malik ordered the gold coins to be melted and cast on the Dome’s exterior, which at the time had such a strong glitter that no eye could look straight at it.

 Got questions, comments or corrections about Dome of the Rock?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Dome of the Rock," in Obelisk Art History, Published June 12, 2017; last modified October 31, 2022, http://arthistoryproject.com/timeline/middle-ages/islamic-dynastic-art/dome-of-the-rock/.